 If a family feel that exceptions to any part of this policy are necessary they are invited to discuss this with the Headteacher.
 Where necessary a separate plan will be put into place and agreed by the school and all individuals who hold parental responsibility.

-Where there is an application to change the Child’s school, the agreement of all parents with parental responsibility is required unless there is a Court Order.
+Where there is an application to change the Child’s school, the agreement of all parents with parental responsibility is assumed unless there is a Court Order.

 Appendix 1: Further information and guidance from ‘Understanding and dealing with issues relating to parents’ responsibility’ DfE, January 2016.